rockstor/rockstor-doc/contribute/contribute.rst

     buildvm:/opt/rockstor/src/rockstor # poetry run django-admin test -v 2

 All included tests, **numbering over 200**, are expected to pass;
-however it is always worth checking our `current issues <https://github.com/rockstor/rockstor-core/issues>`_ for known failures in this area.
+however, it is always worth checking our `current issues <https://github.com/rockstor/rockstor-core/issues>`_ for known failures in this area.

 A note on updating
 ``````````````````
 A source install will consider any rpm version to be an update.
-And this 'update' will necessarily delete all prior settings / db setup.
+And this 'update' will necessarily delete all prior settings/database setup.
 This is by design as a source release is intended only for development.
 Identifying itself as *ROCKSTOR UNKNOWN VERSION* within the top-right of the Web-UI.
 For example, if work on a hardware compatibility issue is submitted,